You are here

 - Mechanical Engineering and Materials Science

-Do I need to pay graduate and undergraduate tuition during the semester I am enrolled as an undergraduate student and a provisional graduate student?
+Do I need to pay graduate and undergraduate tuition during the semester I am enrolled as an undergraduate student and taking graduate courses?

-No. You will only be charged undergraduate tuition & fees (from the Pratt School) and they should be charged nothing from the graduate school.
+No. While enrolled as an undergradaute students, you will only be charged undergraduate tuition & fees (from the Pratt School) and you should be charged nothing from the graduate school.

 What full-time courses do I take in this program?

-In your final undergraduate semester you take the remainder of your required undergraduate courses (usually 1 or 2) and the other classes you take in that semester then count toward your Masters degree.
+In your final undergraduate year, you take the remainder of your required undergraduate courses (usually 4 or 6) and the other classes you take in that semester then count toward your Masters degree.
 The following year (or years) are like any other Masters program.

 Can I keep my undergraduate housing during the 4+1 Program?

-For the final semester of your undergraduate program (i.e., your 8th semester) when you have both undergraduate and provisional graduate student status, you can maintain your undergraduate housing and other undergraduate benefits.
+You can maintain your undergraduate housing and other undergraduate benefits while you are an undergraduate.
 During the 5th year when you become a graduate student, you are no longer eligible for undergraduate housing or other undergraduate privileges on campus.

 Can I take courses in the summer between my senior and 5th year for the master's degree?